 While I've used Flyway, MySQL, and Git in my examples here, none of this is actually specific to these technologies.
 In fact, you're likely to encounter the same types of issues when introducing database migrations in any environment using a distributed version control system.
 Luckily, the techniques above should be supported in any mature migration framework and can save you a lot of potential pain and headaches.

 Want to create code on the JVM even faster?
 You can with Groovy!
-Check out my course, Groovy Fundamentals, to get started writing fast and flexible code on the JVM today.
+Check out my course, Groovy: Getting Started, to get started writing fast and flexible code on the JVM today.

 Don't have a Pluralsight membership yet?
 Try the entire Pluralsight course catalog free for 10 days here.